yaoshiu/pretty-der6y/README.md

 - The [TailwindCSS](tailwindcss.com).

-## Image Sources

-The background image for the login page is from [Nardack - Pixiv](https://www.pixiv.net/artworks/89657320).
-Modification and distribution without the permission of the author is prohibited.
+The background image for the login page is from [Nardack - Pixiv](https://www.pixiv.net/artworks/89657320). **Modification and distribution without the permission of the author is prohibited**.

 ## License